WRKSHPZ/mario-kart-64/readme-en.md

 ## Step 5: Lather, Rinse, Repeat
 Now that we have the training pipeline set up, we can fine-tune the model so that it can complete a lap around the circuit.
 Check the [training tips](#training-tips) above for more guidance.

----

-This should cover the translation of the entire text into English.